With a friendly atmosphere, a country brimming with history, tribes and national parks.

 Visa on arrival at Addis Ababa airport

-Tourist visas can only be issued on arrival to:
+A 3 month tourist visas can only be issued on arrival to:

-• foreign nationals who are coming from countries where there is no Ethiopian Mission
+• foreign nationals who are coming from countries where there is no Ethiopian Mission OR

 • foreign nationals who are coming from and are permanent residents in any of the following internationally recognised tourist-generating countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, Greece, Ireland, Israel, Italy, Japan, Korea Republic, Kuwait, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Russian Federation, South Africa, Spain, Sweden, Switzerland, United Kingdom, United States.